Sarabham: Plot

-The next day, Vikram learns from the news that a young girl's dead body resembling Chandrasekar's daughter has been found washed up at the beach.
+The next day, Vikram learns from the news that a young girl's body resembling Chandrasekar's daughter has been found washed up at the beach.
 As Vikram panics, Chandrasekar and Shruti walk into his apartment.
-Chandrasekar then reveals that the rebellious daughter Vikram saw the other day at his office was actually Shruti's twin, Sanjana (Salony Luthra).
-Shruti accidentally killed Sanjana while trying to stop the latter from taking her drugs.
+Chandrasekar then reveals that the rebellious daughter Vikram saw the other day at his office was actually Shruti's twin Sanjana (Salony Luthra).
+Shruti accidentally killed Sanjana while trying to stop the latter from taking drugs.
 That was when she ran away from home and ended up with Vikram.
 Her father then calls her up and forces her to help him frame Vikram instead.
 This was why Chandrasekar approved Vikram's plan out of the blue and then had another project manager hired to further provoke him to have revenge.
 Chandrasekar then takes back his ransom money in return for not having Vikram arrested by the police for Sanjana's so-called kidnapping and murder.

-Furious that he has been played, Vikram decides to really kidnap Shruti for the money.
+Furious that he has been played, Vikram decides to actually kidnap Shruti for the money.
 He sees her leaving her father's beach house and takes her away forcefully.
 He has Chandrasekar bring his money to a warehouse in exchange for Shruti.
 At the warehouse, Chandrasekar brings a gang along for protection and Vikram has to fight them off.
 However, it is revealed that Shruti is actually Sanjana all along, and it was Shruti who was killed during their struggle.
 Knowing that their father would not support her, she pretended to be Shruti all along and had the real Shruti's body look like her instead.
 Seeing that her father never loved her and was instead happy she had died, she kills him in cold blood and splits the ransom money with Vikram.
 Sanjana then continues pretending to be Shruti and explains to the police that it was her own father who kidnapped and killed his drug addict daughter with the help of the gang to save his reputation.
 The gang then goes into hiding for a crime they did not commit.
 Meanwhile, Sanjana takes over Chandrasekar's company and hires Vikram as the project leader.